 Composers for interactive audio media: Giovanni Albini, Hans-Gunter Lock

 NB!
 Adjustable for different performing formats.

-This performance is supported by: The Cultural Endowment of Estonia and Tallinn University.
+This performance is supported by: The Cultural Endowment of Estonia, Tallinn University, Tallinn City Government.

 Duration: 40 min.

 Premiered: March 4th, 2019